 There are too many dangers out there to risk going online without proper protection.
 Antivirus is still absolutely necessary to protect you from unwanted and malicious intruders such as viruses, trojans, botnets, ransomware, and other types of malware.

-Do you really need an antivirus in 2018?
+Do you really need an antivirus?

 Your antivirus keeps you safe by detecting an attack before it causes serious damage.
 Most modern antivirus solutions are equipped with advanced detection capabilities that go beyond filtering out commoditized threats.